xwmario/Warez/README.md

 #### Public Trackers
 - [1337x](https://1337x.to/) 1337x is a torrent site that offers verified torrent downloads.
 - [ETTV](https://www.ettv.tv/) ETTV is a torrent site specific for movie torrents.
-- [EZTV](https://eztv.ag/) EZTV is a torrent site for TV shows founded by TV torrent distribution group EZTV.
+- [EZTV](https://eztv.ag/) EZTV is a torrent site for TV shows founded by TV-torrent distribution group EZTV.
 - [Isohunt2](https://isohunt2.net/) Clone of the original isoHunt torrent index and repository.
 - [KickAss Torrents](https://katcr.co/) Community-made reincarnation launched in 2016.
 - [RARBG](https://rarbg.to/) Public tracker with its own release group.